colomafarre/colomafarre.github.io/_posts/2017-01-01-family-road-trip.md

 These were some of the pictures.
 We have so many more!
 I hope you liked them and you get an idea of how special those places were (even if you know, it is always much better in real life than through pictures...)

-And if you wanna see more, here is a video too!
+And if you wanna see more, here is a video too:

+<iframe width="100%" height="480" src="https://www.youtube.com/embed/NYbgKVxJRiQ" frameborder="0" allowfullscreen></iframe>